Don't Call Me Shirley: Fancy Drinks For Kiddoes (And Everyone Else!)

 But.
 Is it delicious?
 On the one hand, sure, there is definitely a certain nostalgia for the exact flavor.
 And, on the other hand, no. They are VERY sweet (it wasn't until a few measly years ago that we realized that the principle ingredient is actually Ginger Ale NOT sparkling water and, no, don't let anyone tell you it's Sprite #purists) and traditional grenadines don't particularly taste like much at all and certainly not like its namesake pomegranates...if you asked us to describe the flavor we'd have to say it tastes very..."red".

 Looking for something with substantially more going on in the actual flavor department and ever-so-slightly less in the "all hopped up on sugar goofballs" department, we ordered a few very special "syrups" a while back.
 Made with naturally foraged or sustainably harvested botanicals, pure cane sugar, and single origin spices/organic ingredients whenever possible, these syrups taste like something...something good.
-Like warm summer evenings and mystery, bright unexpected citrus, or juicy and exotic tropicalia.
+Like the kitchen bustling below the party in The Nutcracker, the curtained reverie of a Turkish bazaar, or juicy and exotic tropicalia.

 With our theoretical love for the Shirley Temple front of mind and a few celebratory meals ahead of us on the calendar these syrups have arrived just in time to put up a velvet rope at the kid's table—and give everyone at every table a fantastic n/a option.
 If a Shirley Temple is Grenadine + Ginger Ale + Cherries and a Roy Rogers is Grenadine + Coca Cola + Cherries then we'll call these concoctions: